Table of Contents

 A lien is a legal right that a lender has over a borrower’s assets till he repays the debt.
 Liens are attached to a property, vehicle, equipment, or any personal asset.
 In this blog, our focus will be on property liens.

 When a debt is undertaken, a lien is placed on the borrower’s property, which remains till the debt is settled.
-Let us understand how property lien works, and ways to remove it.
+Let us understand how property liens work, and ways to remove them.

 ⚡ Key Takeaways